corumj/ansible-servicenow-demo/README.md

 * ServiceNow Developer Instance

 ## Setup Ansible Automation Platform for demo

-1. Install the awx.awx collection from the terminal with `ansible-galaxy collection install awx.awx`
+1. Using the included VS Code server, and the terminal, open the studentX home folder in the terminal and clone this repository.
-2. Using the included VS Code server, and the terminal, open the studentX home folder in the terminal and clone this repository.
+2. Install the awx.awx collection from the vs-code terminal with `ansible-galaxy collection install awx.awx`
 3. Create a copy of the `login_info_template.yml` named `login_info.yml` and fill out the required information for Tower and your ServiceNow Instance.
 4. Run the demo_setup playbook `ansible-playbook demo_setup.yml`